One Last Spin

 The film has been screened extensively throughout Scotland as part of various advocacy efforts, serving as a key resource in community discussions, public forums, and educational contexts.
 These screenings have encouraged meaningful dialogue and strengthened grassroots campaigns pushing for tighter gambling regulations.

 Beyond public engagement, One Last Spin has also played a role in shaping policy conversations.
 Advocacy groups and campaigners have used the film in lobbying efforts, helping to increase pressure on decision-makers to address the issue with stronger regulation.
 Critically, the documentary has been widely praised for its emotional power and clarity of message.
-Audiences have described it as "one of the most impactful things I have ever seen," while organisations like Alliance Scotland and Director’s Notes have commended its raw honesty and effectiveness in spotlighting gambling addiction.
+Audiences have described it as "one of the most impactful things I have ever seen."
+At the same time, organisations like Alliance Scotland and Director’s Notes have commended its raw honesty and effectiveness in spotlighting gambling addiction.

 Conclusion